pymgrit/pymgrit/docs/source/usage/advanced.rst

 * Trapezoidal rule
 * Implicit mid-point rule

-that can be controlled by the member variable `method`.
+that can be controlled by the member variable `method`:

 ::